 Sino-German Cooperation on Climate Change - Climate Partnership Project

-China has set itself far-reaching goals in environmental and climate protection until 2030.
-In the framework of the Chinese NDC under the Paris Agreement, the project supports the improvement of climate policies in the 14th Five-Year Plan until 2025 through structured dialogues and knowledge exchange on climate-related topics.
-In addition, the project strengthens the capacities of Chinese partners on climate cooperation in third countries and on sustainable finance/ climate finance at the national level.
-Furthermore, the project explores and prepares new areas of cooperation that support the implementation of the Paris Agreement.
-It also supports capacity building and knowledge sharing as cross-cutting themes of cooperation in all relevant climate-related areas.
-In addition to partners within the respective climate departments, the project will engage with relevant line ministries, agencies and institutions in China and Germany.
+In the framework of the Chinese Nationally Determined Contributions (NDC) under the Paris Agreement, the project supports the improvement of climate policies in the 14th Five-Year Plan (FYP) until 2025 through structured dialogues and knowledge exchange on climate-related topics.
+Activities are utilizing the results of the 17_I_312_CHN_G_Partnerschaft_Klima EE Phase 3 and strengthen the competences of Chinese partners on climate cooperation in third countries and on sustainable finance/climate finance at the national level.
+In addition to partners within the respective climate departments, the project will engage with relevant line ministries, agencies and institutions in both countries.

 Project data